 I’m the collections librarian at the Prahran Mechanics’ Institute Victorian History Library.
 The PMI is a specialist history library and I love being involved in actively preserving and protecting the history of Victoria.

-I’m on the organisational committee for NLS9 as well as Librarians for Refugees, and I joined ALIAVic because I believe interconnectedness across the GLAMR sector is essential (and I love meeting other GLAMR people).
+I was on the organisational committee for NLS9 as well as Librarians for Refugees, and I joined ALIAVic because I believe interconnectedness across the GLAMR sector is essential (and I love meeting other GLAMR people).

 I’m an historian (medieval history nerd) and a writer.
 I run the blog Historical Ragbag, it’s a mixture of medieval and Australian history, and I write fiction.
 I can be found on twitter at @BiblioEll